Complete-Genomics/cLFR_SNVpolish/README.md

-# cLFR_VCpolish: molecule-linkage confidence scoring for VC-polished consensus isoforms
+# cLFR_SNVpolish: molecule-linkage confidence scoring for VC-polished consensus isoforms

 ## Abstract

-We present `cLFR_VCpolish`, a molecule-linkage confidence model that separates a true SNV from sequencing error or mapping error in [cLFR](https://github.com/Complete-Genomics/LFR_Pipeline) consensus-called isoforms, and uses that model as a post-consensus variant-calling (VC) polish step.
+We present `cLFR_SNVpolish`, a molecule-linkage confidence model that separates a true SNV from sequencing error or mapping error in [cLFR](https://github.com/Complete-Genomics/LFR_Pipeline) consensus-called isoforms, and uses that model as a post-consensus variant-calling (VC) polish step.
 Building an isoform from a per-UMI **consensus** is a faster,